meeshkan/meeshkan-client/docs/source/quick-start.rst

     $ meeshkan setup

 You are prompted for your **API key** that you should have received when signing up, so fill that in.
+If you'd like to be able to run code from private GitHub repositories, you may also fill an optional GitHub Access Token (only read access is required) when running ``meeshkan setup``.
+You may skip that prompt otherwise.
 The command creates the folder ``.meeshkan`` in your home directory.
 The folder contains your credentials, agent logs and outputs from your submitted jobs.